-Out of respect for his adoptive mom, Dan waited until she passed away to initiate a search for birth relatives.
-That was 30 years ago, and Dan approached The Cradle for assistance.
-Beyond having him sign the Illinois Adoption Registry, however, there wasn’t much information the agency could provide at the time.
-Years passed and he thought he had reached a dead end.
+Out of respect for his adoptive mother, Dan waited until she passed away to initiate a search for any birth relatives.
+When he did make the decision to look for his birth family, Dan approached The Cradle for assistance.
+At the time, there wasn’t much information the agency could provide beyond directing Dan to complete the required forms and authorization for the Illinois Adoption Registry.

 Dan decided to extend the search to cousins on his birth mother’s side and any relatives on his birth father’s side.
 Then, the floodgates opened.